ThaiNangTaniPolitics/thainangtani-politics-observatory/analysis/0034-isoc-budgetary-exceptionalism-and-security-finance.md

 ---

-## **6. The Function of Budgetary Exceptionalism in Dual Governance**
+## 6. The Function of Budgetary Exceptionalism in Dual Governance

 Budgetary exceptionalism ensures that ISOC:

 - remains financially autonomous
-- can operate independently of electoral cycles
+- operates independently of electoral cycles
 - maintains influence over civilian administration
 - sustains mass organizations and ideological programs
 - preserves its role as the Back‑End of dual governance

-Financial opacity is not a byproduct — it is a **structural feature** that enables ISOC to function as a parallel governance system.
+Financial opacity is not a byproduct — it is a structural feature that enables ISOC to function as a parallel governance system.

+---

 <p align="center">
   <a href="../images/0034.jpg">